 WHY WE LIKE IT: This inexpensive staple remover comes in a jaw-style with wide plastic handles and a spring mechanism to draw staples out.

 This staple remover works very similarly to our #3 pick, the 1InTheOffice Claw Staple Remover.
 Two ergonomic plastic grips for the thumb and cover surround two sets of teeth, which dig into staples and pulls them out for leverage.
-It is also very fast and efficient, as during testing it easily cleared 15 floor and carpet staples in less than 30 seconds.
+It is also very fast and efficient, as during research it easily cleared 15 floor and carpet staples in less than 30 seconds.

 Note, unlike our #3 pick, the 1InTheOffice Claw Staple Remover, these do not come in a multi-pack, but are sold individually.
 However, these are inexpensive enough not to leave a dent in your pocket.